dionamuciqi/Employee-Management-System/Backend/README.md

 # Backend

-Welcome to the backend folder of our application.
+Welcome to the backend folder of our Employee Management System.
 This directory houses all the server-side logic, including routes, models, configuration files, utilities, and package management.

 ## Package Files